Mates1500/APItemStats/README.md

 - **index.php** should be **ready to roll** now

 ##Questions?

+The **code is BAD**, I know that, it was a rushed project a few days before the end of the API challenge, and I probably won't be returning to this in the future, check out my portfolio for my other projects with way better OOP structure.
+It's a procedurally programmed one-use mess.

 Go ahead and ask on the issue tracker, currently I'm a little tired from working on this project for 4 days straight, so the project description might not be complete yet.

 Most of the code should be self-explanatory, hopefully.
 It's mostly just SQL queries over and over again, fetching, manipulating and adding data.